margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 We all live in the same world.
 We all want to be someone to someone else.
 THe present was there yesterday and the present will be there tomorrow.
 I'm moving forward through life to see what I could not see in the past.
 The script is flipped to show the other side to the story.
 The script is always being flipped.
 Driving down the highway I see the fuller picture that was always there and the fuller picture that was always developing.
 Looking thorugh the rear view mirror to learn the lesson but looking thorugh the window to see what's in full view.

+It's the native land.
 It's a land of many.
 It's a country created by trailblazers.
+It's a country of discovers and explorers.

+I see what's common in my neighbor's eyes.

 It's a tale of two sides both fighting for freedom.